elugens/hello-javascript/docs/general-javascript-questions/objects-the-basics/optional-chaining.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The optional chaining operator is a safe way to access nested object properties, even if an intermediate property does not exist.<br /><br />
+  <div><strong>Interview Response:</strong> The optional chaining operator is a safe way to access nested object properties, even if an intermediate property does not exist.
   </div>
   </div>
 </details>